Infertility myths and old wives' tales about conception: What's true and what's false

 9. 'You need to stop getting so stressed as that might be the issue.'

-suggests that, contrary to common belief, stress does not affect conception.
+Evidence suggests that, contrary to common belief, stress does not affect conception.
 It wouldn't hurt to try and cut down anxiety if possible anyway though, as this will help you cope more positively with the ups and downs of infertility.

 Ideas for ways to make you feel more relaxed include yoga, meditation, deep breathing exercises, and physical exercise.